nmikstas/dragon-warrior-disassembly/README.md

 # dragon-warrior-disassembly
-NES Dragon Warrior software disassembly
+NES Dragon Warrior software disassembly.
+This project is now done!
+The entire game has been reverse engineered and commented.
+There are over 33,00 lines of code.

 # NOTE
 This project is part of my project portfolio: https://nmikstas.github.io/portfolio/